Skip to main content

 Step 5: Receive Your First Webhook

-Check your webhook.site URL - you should see a payload like this:
+Check your webhook.site URL — you should see a payload matching the body template, with template variables resolved:

 {